abrookins/andrewbrookins.com/_posts/2020-06-07-handoff-to-working-copy-on-ipad.md

   feature: garage.jpg
 manual_newsletter: false
 ---
-This tip scratches an itch that I sometimes have while writing code on an iPad.
+Have you ever been working in Vim over SSH on an iPad and wanted to open up the current file in Working Copy?
+Think of it like the iOS/macOS Handoff feature -- but for Vim!

+Well, I've wanted this, and I finally made it work.
+Kind of.
+Read on for the juicy details.

+## But Why?

 Usually, I write code on a remote server using Vim.
-About the only touch interactivity that I get with Vim over SSH is scrolling, which my terminal emulator Blink must send as an ANSI control sequence that Vim understands.
+About the only touch interactivity that I get with Vim over SSH is scrolling, thanks to mouse-related control ANSI control codes.

-You can see in this video that it’s ... not nothing.
+You can see in this video that it’s better than nothing.

 <div class="full-size-wrapper">
     <video autoplay loop muted class="full-size">